kareembaher/notepad-application/README.md

 ```
 minikube start --driver=docker
 ```

-## Description:
-We will create 3 pods for the notepad:
-- A deployment with 2 pods for the Notepad application
-- 1 pod for Mysql database to store your notes

 ## Repo file structure:
 In this repo you will find 2 directories and 2 files: